-- 3.01 Administration of the By-law: The Manager of Municipal Law Enforcement and Licensing or his or her designate is responsible for the administration of this by-law. - 3.02 Repeal: By-law 2015-199, a By-Law to Regulate Charitable Road Tolls in the City of Kawartha Lakes, is repealed. - 3.02 Effective Date: This By-law shall come into force on the date it is finally passed.
+- Administration of the By-law: The Manager of Municipal Law Enforcement and Licensing or his or her designate is responsible for the administration of this by-law. - 3.02 Repeal: By-law 2015-199, a By-Law to Regulate Charitable Road Tolls in the City of Kawartha Lakes, is repealed. - 3.02 Effective Date: This By-law shall come into force on the date it is finally passed.

-By-law read a first, second and third time, and finally passed, this XX day of XXX,
+By-law read a first, second and third time, and finally passed, this XX day of XXX.

-2020.
-Andy Letham, Mayor Cathie Ritchie, City Clerk
+2020. ind time, and finally passed, this AA day of AAA Andy Letham, Mayor Cathie Ritchie, City Clerk